 Parents can register their child to be listed in the ‘book of birth’ in 2 ways:

-- At the closest Matični ured to their home address (by filling out this form)
+- At the closest Matični ured (pick a county and then the city) to their home address (by filling out this form)

 - Via eNovorođenče online application (detailed steps are here)